EPCCed/2025-10-14-archer2-hpc-intro-parasols/CODE_OF_CONDUCT.md

 title: "Contributor Code of Conduct"
 ---

+When registering for one of our courses you agree to abide by the ARCHER2 [Code of Conduct](https://www.archer2.ac.uk/about/policies/code-of-conduct)

 As contributors and maintainers of this project, we pledge to follow the [The Carpentries Code of Conduct][coc].